eqv/pwgen/README.md

 =======
 The wordlist.txt is from here: http://www.keithv.com/software/wlist/

-This projekt is released under GPL v2
+This project is released under GPL v2